ravel-lab/VALENCIA/README.md

 ---
 **Required dependencies**

-> Python 3.0+ with pandas, numpy, and sys modules
+> Python 3.0+ with pandas, numpy, argparse, and matplotlib modules

 Taxa names need to match used by VALENCIA for proper CST assignment.
 We use species level assignments for the *Lactobacillus*, *Gardnerella*, *Prevotella*, *Atopobium* and *Sneathia*.
 These appear as “Genus_species” format (e.g. “Lactobacillus_crispatus”.
 All other taxa are summarized to the genus or higher level.
 These appear as “g_Genus” or “f_Family” (e.g. “g_Bifidobacterium”).
 It is important that the major vaginal taxa’s names match the reference.
 This includes any critical in the definition of a CST, which appear below. *Prevotella* often causes problems due variations in naming conventions.
 If you are having difficulty with this taxa it is okay to combine all the data into "g_Prevotella", just make sure to use the reference centroid with the matching change .